 Knowing about your business’ needs is the first thing to do when it comes to building a good staff schedule.

 Depending on the size of your business, you may need a certain number of workers for each role and shift.
-For example, you need 3 baristas and 10 waiters/waitresses for Sunday evening shifts to accommodate the large number of guests at weekends.
+For example, you need 3 baristas and 10 waiters/waitresses for Sunday evening shifts to accommodate a large number of guests at weekends.

 Don’t forget to take into consideration the demand of each location of your business if you have more than one running.

 Some managers simply try to find enough staff to fill the positions, which works, but isn’t the best way to improve the efficiency of their business.